decent-labs/technical-assessment/README.md

   * Nice to have:
     * Different "categories", or "lists", each consisting of their own set of To Dos

 It's not necessary that any of this is hosted anywhere.
-However, there should be easy-to-follow instructions to allow a developer (like us at Decent) to get up and running with this solution on our own development machines.
+However, there should be easy-to-follow instructions to allow a developer (like us at Decent) to get up and running with this solution on their own development machines.

-It's completely appropriate that this solution consists of multiple git repositories, which contain the different projects (backend vs. frontend).
+It's completely appropriate that this solution consists of multiple git repositories, which contain the different projects (backend & frontend).

 Please direct and questions or concerns to Adam <adam@decentcrypto.com>